WordPress

 Field nameTypeSupported InDescription

-authorTextPosts, PagesThe ID or username of an existing user in WordPress.
+authorTextPosts, PagesThe ID, username, name, or email of an existing user in WordPress.

 categoriesTextPostsThe ID or name of an existing category in WordPress.
 If you specify a numeric value (e.g. 21), Cloudpress will try to find the category by its ID.
 If you specify a text value (e.g. China), Cloudpress will try to find the category by its name.
 You can specify multiple categories using a semicolon (;) as a delimiter, for example, China; Travel.